ytouati5/practical-programming-in-chemistry-exercises/README.md

 Practical Programming in Chemistry
 ==================================

-Welcome to the repository for the Practical Programming in Chemistry exercises!
+Welcome to the repository for the Practical Programming in Chemistry exercises.
 Those exercises offers a comprehensive and hands-on introduction to computer programming, tailored specifically for chemists and chemical engineers.
 With a focus on Python, this course is designed to equip you with the programming skills necessary to tackle real-world chemical tasks.

 The course handout can be found on [https://schwallergroup.github.io/practical-programming-in-chemistry/](https://schwallergroup.github.io/practical-programming-in-chemistry/).